-In a break from my usual sweets recipes — yet in a return to the old days when I used to post lots of vegetarian and vegan recipes (after all, this is how I cook on the daily) — today I have something a bit different: a recipe for a soothing turmeric and cumin-spiced red lentil soup.
-On a day when the temperature is hovering in the low 50s and I’m wearing wool socks and starting to feel all the holiday coziness this season has to offer, sipping on a steaming cup of hot soup is just the thing.
+In a break from my usual sweets recipes — yet in a return to the old days when I used to post lots of vegetarian and vegan recipes (after all, this is how I cook on daily) — today I have something a bit different: a recipe for a soothing carrot and red lentil soup that’s spike with turmeric and cumin On a day when the temperature is hovering in the low 50s and I’m wearing wool socks and starting to feel all the holiday coziness this season has to offer, sipping on a steaming cup of hot soup is just the thing.

-This soup could hardly be simpler to make — onions and garlic are sauteed briefly in olive oil, then spices are added with the lentils and simmered in water until smooth.
-A touch of lemon juice brightens up the pot, and on these chilly (and downright cold) days of late fall a bowl of this soup is warming and nourishing.
+This soup could hardly be simpler to make — onions and garlic are sauteed briefly in olive oil, then spices are added with the lentils and plenty of carrots and simmered in water until smooth.
+A touch of lemon juice brightens up the pot, and on these chilly (and downright cold) days of late fall, a bowl of this soup is warming and nourishing.

 We’re hanging sparkly lights and planning our cookie plates and starting to wrap presents.
 I’m also putting the finishing touches on a holiday-themed e-cookbook — think LOTS of dessert recipes — that I hope to share with you next week.
 ‘Til then, stay cozy.

-1/2 teaspoon fine sea salt and to taste
+- ½ teaspoon fine sea salt , plus more to taste

-In a large soup pot, heat the oil over medium heat and add the onions.
-Cook for about 5 minutes, then add the chopped garlic, turmeric, cumin and salt and continue cooking for a few minutes more.
+- In a large soup pot, heat the oil over medium heat and add the onions.
+Cook for about 5 minutes, then add the garlic, carrots, turmeric, cumin and salt and continue cooking for a few minutes more.

 - Stir in the lentils, add the water, bring to a boil, then lower to a simmer and cook, partially covered, for 35 minutes.
 Stir several times during cooking to prevent lentils from sticking to base of pan.